US, Japan and Australia challenge Huawei in Papua New Guinea

-CANBERRA, Australia (AP) — A U.S. diplomat says the United States, Japan and Australia are cooperating on a domestic internet cable proposal for Papua New Guinea as an alternative to an offer by Huawei, the Chinese telecommunications giant that the United States regards as a cybersecurity threat.
+CANBERRA, Australia (AP) — The United States, Japan and Australia are cooperating on a domestic internet cable proposal for Papua New Guinea as an alternative to an offer by Huawei, the Chinese telecommunications giant that the United States regards as a cybersecurity threat, a U.S. diplomat said Friday.

 The Australian government blocked Huawei in August from rolling out Australia’s 5G network due to security issues and has concerns about the company’s involvement in the telecommunication infrastructure of its nearest neighbor, Papua New Guinea.

-The U.S. charge d’affaires to Australia, James Carouso, said Friday the three Pacific defense allies are negotiating with the South Pacific island nation.
+The U.S. charge d’affaires to Australia, James Carouso, said the three Pacific defense allies were negotiating with the impoverished South Pacific island nation of 8 million people, mostly subsistence farmers, on its internet contract.

-The Australian newspaper reports Papua New Guinea minister Justin Tkatchenko said Australia needs to offer a better deal than Huawei.
+“We’re working on a counter offer,” Carouso told Australian Broadcasting Corp.
+“These are negotiations that are going on.
+Absolutely up to the PNG government at the end of the day.”

 Most Read Business Stories